GreenRoadBen/RuralSouthernKenton/government/government_contacts.md

 # Overview
 ## The Government Officials which have scope over Southern Kenton County
-The following individuals are members of the government which have jurisdiction over the land comprising Southern Kenton County.
+The following individuals are members of the government, both elected and appointed bureaucracy, which have jurisdiction over the land comprising Southern Kenton County.
 The power they have, and actions they can take depends on their role and jurisdiction.

 **Symbols and Icons**